-The holiday season brings a number of unique driving risks.
+The holiday season brings a number challenges that make safe driving difficult.
 During this time of year, there can be difficult weather conditions, limited daylight, and drivers in unfamiliar areas.
-Below are just a few ways you can drive safely and smartly this holiday season.
+Here are six ways you can drive safely and smartly this holiday season.

 Before you start your trip, make sure your vehicle is in good shape for travel.
 This is especially important for winter driving conditions.
 Check the weather before heading out to ensure the roads are safe to drive on.
 And don’t forget a windshield scraper!

 Give yourself plenty of time and distance to react to the traffic around you.
-An Automotive Fleet Magazine article notes that for every 1 percent increase in speed, a driver’s chance of an accident increases by 2 percent, the chance of serious injury increases by 3 percent, and the chance of a fatality increases by about 4 percent.
+An Automotive Fleet Magazine article notes that for every one percent increase in speed, a driver’s chance of an accident increases by two percent, the chance of serious injury increases by three percent, and the chance of a fatality increases by about four percent.

 Increased holiday traffic and winter road conditions can be frustrating.
 Put the safety of everyone in your car first by letting impatient and aggressive drivers pass you or go through the intersection ahead of you so that you control the situation.

 If you plan to drink, don’t plan to drive.
-This year, the NHTSA started a “Drive Sober or Get Pulled Over” campaign, which set out to end drunk driving through cutting-edge technology.
-Using a designated driver when you drink is always the safest choice.
+NHTSA’s “Drive Sober or Get Pulled Over” campaign has set out to end drunk driving through cutting-edge technology.
+Using a designated driver when you have a couple of holiday refreshments is always the safest choice.

-According to Distraction.gov, the “Official U.S. Government Website for Distracted Driving”, sending or reading a text takes your eyes off the road for five seconds.
-At 55 mph, that is enough time to travel the distance of an entire football field.
+According to Distraction.gov, sending or reading a text takes your eyes off the road for five seconds.
+At 55 mph, that’s enough time to travel the distance of an entire football field.
 Driving requires your full attention.
-When you are able to do so safely, pull off the road when you have to use your cell phone.
+When you’re able to do so safely, pull off to the side of the road or find the nearest rest stop when you have to use your cell phone.